assely/documentation/posttype.md

 #### Retrieving single post

-You can also immediately search for single post.
+You can also immediately search for the single post.
 Pass post id or slug as the `find` method argument.

 ```php
 use App\Posttypes\Movies;